Exploration of Fast-Slow Latent Recurrence for Train-Short, Test-Long Generalization: Results and Ablations

-\paragraph{Effect of fast-loop iterations} The number of fast inner-loop iterations ($T$) controls how many recurrent updates occur between successive observations (Eq.~\ref{eq:FastSlow}).
-To investigate whether the model benefits from longer recurrence, we conducted experiments with varying values of $T$ while keeping all other components fixed.
-As shown in Table~\ref{tab:maze_T_and_sharing_merged}, OOD accuracy improves monotonically as $T$ increases, with gains saturating beyond $T=8$.
+The number of fast inner-loop iterations $T$ controls how many recurrent updates of $\core$ occur between successive observations.
+We sweep $T$ at training time while keeping all other components fixed.
+As shown in Table~\ref{tab:fast-loop-ablation}, OOD accuracy improves with $T$, with diminishing returns at the largest $T$ tested.
+Figure~\ref{fig:t-scaling} in the Appendix reports the complementary test-time scaling experiment, where $T$ is varied at inference after training.